donatelucas/TicTacToeExpanded/README.md

 ## Requirements Complete (minimum of five)

 - The game should be visual ✔
-- Start Screen
+- Start Screen ✔
-- Blinking Press Start and/or button Press Start ✔
+- Blinking Press Start button
 - AI Opponent
 - Scoreboard ✔
 - Sound ✔